Skip Navigation

 8. Commodities

-9. Senior citizens savings schemes
+9. Senior citizen's savings schemes

 These are special investment instruments that are tailor-made for retirees and senior citizens.
 These avenues are offered by various banks, NBFCs, and post offices in India and come with fixed returns that are fully taxable.
 The returns are payable on a monthly, quarterly, half-yearly, or annual basis.